Typically, the greedy algorithms employ simple strategies that are simple to implement and require minimal amount of resources.

 Voting Districts

-Given an integer number N, and a map in which each region is assigned an integer number (= population size), the problem asks to create district with minimal deviation of population.
+Given an integer number N, and a map in which each region is assigned an integer number (= population size), the problem asks to create N district with minimal deviation of population.
 The regions in each district must be connected.

-A greedy algorithm can start by choosing the biggest regions as cores of the different districts.
+A greedy algorithm can start by choosing the N biggest regions as cores of the different districts.
 Then, in each iteration, the largest unassigned region, among those that are adjacent to assigned regions, is assigned to the district with the smallest population.

 Vertex Cover

-A vertex cover of a graph = (V, E) is a subset of nodes, where the nodes of the subset are attached all the edges of the graph.
+A vertex cover of a graph G = (V, E) is a subset of nodes, where the nodes of the subset are attached all the edges of the graph.
 The problem of finding a vertex cover of minimum size is NP-complete, implying the non-existence of efficient algorithms for solving the problem accurately.

 A greedy algorithm may provide approximated solutions, by selecting in each stage a vertex which covers the most edges that have not been covered yet.